influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## Single node or cluster

-InfluxDB single node instances are fully open source.
+InfluxDB single node instances are fully open source and offer no redundancy.
+If the server is unavailable, writes and queries immediately fail.

 InfluxDB clustering requires InfluxDB Enterprise.
-Single node instances offer no redundancy.
-If the server is unavailable, writes and queries will fail immediately.
 Clustering offers high-availability and redundancy.
-Multiple copies of data are distributed across multiple servers, and the loss of any one server will not significantly impact the cluster.
+Multiple copies of data are distributed across multiple servers, and the loss of any one server doesn't significantly impact the cluster.

 If your performance requirements fall into the [Moderate](#general-hardware-guidelines-for-a-single-node) or [Low load](#general-hardware-guidelines-for-a-single-node) ranges then you can likely use a single node instance of InfluxDB.
 If at least one of your performance requirements falls into the [Probably infeasible category](#general-hardware-guidelines-for-a-single-node), then you will likely need to use a cluster to distribute the load among multiple servers.